qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 In the |rendering| :guilabel:`Rendering` tab, it's possible to:

-* apply a :guilabel:`Scale dependent visibility` to the layer:
+* set :guilabel:`Scale dependent visibility` for the layer:
-  You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive)` scale, defining a range of scale in which the layer will be visible.
-Out of this range, it's hidden.
-The |mapIdentification|
+  You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive)` scale, defining a range of scales in which the layer will be visible.
+  It will be hidden outside this range.
-  :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of the range visibility.
+  The |mapIdentification| :sup:`Set to current canvas scale` button helps you use the current map canvas scale as a boundary.
   See :ref:`label_scaledepend` for more information.
-* :guilabel:`Refresh layer at interval (seconds)`: set a timer to automatically refresh individual layers at a matching interval.
+* :guilabel:`Refresh layer at interval (seconds)`: set a timer to automatically refresh individual layers.
   Canvas updates are deferred in order to avoid refreshing multiple times if more than one layer has an auto update interval set.

-You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive)` scale, defining a range of scale in which the layer will be visible.
-Out of this range, it's hidden.
-The |mapIdentification|
+You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive)` scale, defining a range of scales in which the layer will be visible.
+It will be hidden outside this range.
-:sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of the range visibility.
+The |mapIdentification| :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of.
 See :ref:`label_scaledepend` for more information.

 .. _figure_raster_rendering: